Fiddlesticks Build Guide by KajiKumihoAkukei

 Crowstorm: your ult is your biggest output of damage, so for that reason you will want to put a point in it every chance you get.
 This means at levels 6 > 11 > 16.

-Bountiful Harvest: you will max Bountiful Harvest second because of one simple reason: the increased sustain it provides!
+Bountiful Harvest: you will max Bountiful Harvest first because of one simple reason: the increased sustain it provides!
 If you can get a full tether of the last tick will deal a very nice chunk of damage as well!

 Terrify: the last skill to max is Terrify because it's damage isn't really that high, and with the damage you do with all your other abilities you don't really need the extra duration on the fear.

-The reason for this is very easy: if you ult in the middle of the enemy team they will either flash out of it, or try to burst you down.
+The reason for this is very simple: if you ult in the middle of the enemy team they will either flash out of it, or try to burst you down.
 Having a Zhonya's Hourglass here can prove very useful, making sure you don't die and get the maximum duration out of your ult.

 Rylai's Crystal Scepter is another very good item on Fiddlesticks.